yurakuratov/t5-experiments/README.md

 ```bash
 pip install -e .
 ```
-This command will install `lm_experiments_tools` with only required packages for Trainer.
+This command will install `lm_experiments_tools` with only required packages for Trainer and tools.

-`lm_experiments_tools` Trainer supports gradient accumulation, logging to tensorboard, saving the best models based on metrics, custom metrics support.
+`lm_experiments_tools` Trainer supports gradient accumulation, logging to tensorboard, saving the best models based on metrics, custom metrics and data transformations support.

 ###  Install Horovod
 Depending on your setup just `pip install horovod==0.24.2` might work.